kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 ## Test resource configurations

-You can use the Kubernetes [dry run capability](#dry-run) to verify your resource configuration or [send requests directly to the Gloo Edge validation API](#validation-api).
+You can use the Kubernetes [dry run capability](#dry-run) to verify your resource configuration or [send requests directly to the Gloo Gateway validation API](#validation-api).

 {{% notice note %}}
 The information in this guide assumes that you enabled strict validation, including the rejection of resources that result in a `Warning` state.
 To enable these settings, run `kubectl edit settings default -n gloo-system` and set `alwaysAccept: false` and `allowWarnings: false` in the `spec.gateway.validation` section.